Cams-Plan/BasketNow-React-App/step-by-step.md

 2. initalise the react-dom

     1. 'src' directory in the root of your project
-    2. cd into the 'src' directory and create the following resources
+    2. cd into the *'src'* directory and create the following base resources
         - index.html
             create a basic html doctype with the following
             ```